nikhilbarhate99/Hierarchical-Actor-Critic-HAC-PyTorch/README.md

 ## Implementation Details

 - The code is implemented as described in the appendix section of the paper and the original repository, i.e. without target networks and with bounded Q-values.
+- The Actor and Critic networks have 2 hidded layers of size 64.

 ## Requirements